Aluminum

 Key Applications

-The primary end-uses of Aluminum span multiple sectors, each contributing to its classification as a critical material.
+The primary end-uses of Aluminum span multiple sectors.
 The following applications represent the most significant sources of global demand:

-- Transportation and automotive — Aluminum plays a vital role in transportation and automotive, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+- Transportation and automotive - Aluminum is valued in transportation and automotive for its unique physical and chemical properties that are difficult to replicate with alternative materials.

-- Construction and building materials — Aluminum plays a vital role in construction and building materials, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+- Construction and building materials - Aluminum is valued in construction and building materials for its unique physical and chemical properties that are difficult to replicate with alternative materials.

 Demand Outlook